 • Entrant grants FLIC permission to screen the entry at the FLIC festival, and agrees to hold harmless FLIC, its sponsors, entities, venues, committee members, volunteers, attorneys and advisers from any and all claims, damages, costs, losses, liabilities or attorneys’ fees that may be held against any of them in association with the film entry or the festival’s use.

 • If selected, feature length films are not to exceed 10GB file size and must be received by FLIC within 7 days of official selection notification.
 (See alternative format DCP note below.)
 There are many MP4 compression codecs that permit quality film presentation in limited file size.
 Visit vimeo.com for compression suggestions and guidelines.
 Submissions may be sent via web in HD formats, or via mail on a thumb drive.
-(Downloads from Vimeo are common and films are also sent via WeTranfer.com, ftp, etc.) DCP files are also accepted, but not required.
-All video files, regardless of format, are due by December 31st.
+(Downloads from Vimeo are common and films are also sent via WeTranfer.com, ftp, etc.).
+All video files are due by December 1st.

 • DVD and Bluray submissions are NOT accepted or screened.
 No exceptions.

 • Programs may be up to 130 minutes in length.
 We don’t discriminate: shorts, features, documentaries, animation, and experimental—all are welcome submissions.

-• ALL digital submissions must also come through FilmFreeway.
+• ALL submissions must also come through FilmFreeway.
 No exceptions.

 • Official selection filmmakers are welcome to send any film promotional materials (i.e. posters, flyers, publicity stills).
 At its sole discretion, FLIC will gladly display such materials as space and circumstance permit.
 Often, a complete FilmFreeway submission will contain all the necessary promotional materials, including photos.

-• Official selection filmmakers must also submit three (3) stills/screenshots from their film to be included in promotional material and the printed screening program.
-FLIC reserves the right to choose from among submitted photos for publicity release, or, if none are suitable, to select our choice of screenshot to promote the film in our marketing and print products.
-If your FilmFreeway submission includes photos, they will most likely suffice.
+• Official selection filmmakers *must also submit three (3) stills/screenshots from their film to be included in promotional material and the printed screening program.
+FLIC reserves the right to choose from among submitted photos for publicity release, or, if none are suitable, to select our choice of screenshots to promote the film in our marketing and print products. *If your FilmFreeway submission includes photos, they will most likely suffice.

 • There is no screening fee compensation.
 No exceptions.